 Cryptocurrencies are already in a battle with the federal banks and governments.
 The world’s first blockchain mobile phone is here.
 Thanks to Foxconn.
 Platforms will become trustless.
 People’s personal information will no longer become a product for sale.

 We are already witnessing changes around us.
-Zug, a city of Switzerland has registered all their citizen’s ID on an Ethereum blockchain.
+Zug, a city of Switzerland has registered all its citizen’s IDs on an Ethereum blockchain.

 The users can now take a sound sleep as their private information will be more secured due to enhanced encryption of the structure.
 Decentralization will make the rebellious hackers happier.

-Various apps will take over the major websites like Facebook, Instagram, Twitter, Google drive and the popular browsers.
+Various apps will take over the major websites like Facebook, Instagram, Twitter, Google Drive, and popular browsers.
 Decentralized apps will become the thing of tomorrow.

-In short, the very world of internet as we know it will change its nature.
+In short, the very world of the internet as we know it will change its nature.

 Web 3.0 IT Stack: How Will It be and Is It Here Yet?

 When the world started ripping the goods of the Web 2.0, it was already 5-6 years older.
 It took about ten years to fully develop Web 2.0.
 Web3 browser might take even longer to fully develop, as it changes the whole infrastructure.
 The main problem will be with ubiquity as our infrastructure is not mature enough.